 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-The South Carolina Human Affairs Commission enforces the state’s laws prohibiting discrimination; the Commission has offices in Columbia.
+The South Carolina Human Affairs Commission enforces the state's laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have a written employment contract promising you job security, you are not an at-will employee.
 South Carolina also recognizes implied employment contracts based on oral promises or statements in an employee handbook that create a reasonable expectation of job security.
 For example, if your employee handbook says that employees won't be fired until they've received verbal and written warnings, you may be entitled to those procedures before being fired.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

-Because South Carolina has no minimum wage law, employees are entitled to the federal minimum wage of $7.25 per hour.
+It is illegal for employers to fire employees who exercise their rights under federal wage and hour laws.
+Because South Carolina has no minimum wage law, employees are entitled only to the federal minimum wage of $7.25 per hour.
 South Carolina also has no overtime law.
 However, under federal law, employees who work more than 40 hours a week are eligible for overtime.
 Although some states require employers to provide meal or rest breaks, South Carolina does not.
 However, under federal law, employers who choose to provide breaks of 20 minutes or less must generally pay employees for that time.
-Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
-It is illegal for employers to fire employees who exercise their rights under federal wage and hour laws.
+Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In South Carolina, these rights include: